lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   * padding bits are always less than an L2 Word

-On reception of a SCHC ACK REQ or of an All-1 SCHC Fragment, the receiver MUST return a SCHC ACK for the lowest-numbered window that has tiles missing at the receiver.
+On reception of a SCHC ACK REQ or of an All-1 SCHC Fragment, the receiver MUST return a SCHC ACK for the lowest-numbered window that it knows has tiles missing.
 If the receiver knows of no window that has tiles missing, it MUST return a SCHC ACK for the highest-numbered window it currently has tiles for.

-A Profile MAY specify other times and circumstances at which a receiver MUST send a SCHC ACK and which window(s) the SCHC ACK MUST report about.
+A Profile MAY specify other times and circumstances at which a receiver sends a SCHC ACK, and which window the SCHC ACK reports about in these circumstances.

 On sending a SCHC ACK, the receiver MUST increase the Attempts counter.